ianduke25/KMeans/README.md

 # Homework Assignment: Exploring K-Means Algorithm

 ## Objective
-This Jupyter notebook is designed as a comprehensive guide and assignment for understanding and implementing the K-Means clustering algorithm.
-The goal is to familiarize students with the fundamentals of K-Means clustering, its implementation, and practical applications such as image compression.
+This Jupyter notebook is designed as a comprehensive guide for manually implementing the K-Means clustering algorithm.
+The goal is to demonstrate fundamentals of K-Means clustering, its implementation, and practical applications such as image compression with my cute cat, Hummus.

 ## Prerequisites
 - Basic understanding of Python programming